CeriOSRey/Everything_Swift/Everything_Swift/Wiki/IQ_Accessibility_Data.md

 struct AnyFetcher<T>: Fetcher {
     private let _fetchData: () -> T

-    init<F: Fetcher>(_ fetcher: F) where F.DataType == T {
+    // Here we dont see the StringFetcher being called but we are using it's method init<F: Fetcher>(_ fetcher: F) where F.DataType == T {
         _fetchData = { fetcher.fetchData() }
     }